jerukan/PyPlume/current_netcdfs/README.md

 ## Units

-Where latitude/longitude are the usualy degrees, U and V are in m/s, and time is some properly decoded datetime that can be read by numpy.
+Where latitude/longitude are the usually degrees, U and V are in m/s, and time is some properly decoded datetime that can be read by numpy.